-To combat poverty in rural areas and halt the rural exodus through greater subregional market access and increased productivity in the cabbage sector, while reducing the negative impact on the environment and improving product quality for consumer health reasons.
+The project contributed to combating poverty in rural areas and halting the rural exodus through greater subregional market access and increased productivity in the cabbage sector, while reducing the negative impact on the environment and improving product quality for consumer health reasons.

 In Senegal, cabbage is consumed on a daily basis and is one of the main ingredients of the national dish.
 The cabbage sector is one of the most important sectors for Senegalese agriculture in general and for horticulture in particular, and Senegal continues to be the leading supplier of cabbage for the subregional market.
 At the time of the project's launch, cabbage was the country's fourth most important horticultural crop and accounted for 8% of the volume of national horticultural production.
 Despite this performance, the Senegalese cabbage sector, unlike the onion and tomato sectors, remained very disorganized and small‑scale growers suffered from a lack of information on the SPS aspects of the product.

 This lack of information often resulted in severe infestations of pests such as the diamondback moth (Plutella xylostella) and cabbage webworm (Hellula undalis) or in the excessive use of phytosanitary products that are harmful to consumer health, which often led to Senegalese cabbages being turned back at borders due to high toxic residue levels.
 In this context, national production suffered crop losses of 60% to 80%, and only 50% of production was of exportable quality.
 There were also devastating environmental effects and large price fluctuations resulting from a synchronized production cycle that flooded markets with cabbages during exactly the same period.

 The project aiming to support sustainable and competitive cabbage production sought to revitalize cabbage farming through the following activities:

 (i) production: support for farmers in growing quality cabbage (in accordance with Codex standards) and dissemination of good agricultural practices in the Niayes area;